Agata999/concerts-finder/README.md

 # Concerts Finder
 > Concerts Finder is a website created with Django.
 You can find concerts with various options but if you can't find anything what you need, you can show your interest.
-All you got to do is to like a dream concert from the list or add any concert invented by you to the list of dream concerts.
+All you got to do is to like a dream concert from the list or add any concert you want.

 ## Table of contents
 * [Technologies](#technologies)